It doesn’t interest me what you do for a living.

 The 320 acre outdoor museum is an architectural reflection of Thailand’s magnificent past.
 On the area as large as 600 rais, both the copies and the artifacts of the archaic sites and relics of historically and culturally national importance are laid out in the fittingly relevant pattern and environment.
 More than that, the visitors can deeply absorb the great diversity of architecture, arts and religions, not to mention ways of living.

-Hence, the Ancient City can’t be included with the replicas or miniature cities, but it is by its own virtue the reflection of the old-day cities, bringing the Thai back to touch and feel the ancient Siam Kingdom.
+The Ancient City can’t be included as replica or miniature city, but it is by its own virtue the reflection of the old-day cities, bringing the Thai back to touch and feel the ancient Siam Kingdom.

 To freshen up, we decided to have lunch in one of the restaurants at the floating market.

-Overall, we enjoyed our short tour.
-This is such a wonderful place to learn heaps about Thailand in just a span of four hours without being trapped with loads of tourists.
-Too bad we can’t stay long enough for sunset, shopping is way too hard to resist. haha.
+Overall, we enjoyed our short excursion.
+It is a wonderful place to learn heaps about Thailand in just a span of four hours without being trapped with “temple-sickness” and loads of tourists.
+Too bad we can’t stay long enough for sunset, shopping is way too hard to resist.
+Next.